 The City of Sandusky Public Water System uses surface water drawn from two intakes: a main intake located in Lake Erie and an emergency back-up intake located in Sandusky Bay.
-For the purpose of source water assessments, in Ohio all surface waters are considered to be susceptible to contamination.
+For the purpose of source water assessments, all surface waters in Ohio are considered to be susceptible to contamination.
 By their nature, surface waters are accessible and can be readily contaminated by chemicals and pathogens, with relatively short times from source to intake.

-Although the water system's main intake is located offshore in

-Lake Erie, the proximity of several onshore sources increases the susceptibility of the source water to contamination.
+Although the water system's main intake is located offshore in Lake Erie, the proximity of several onshore sources increases the susceptibility of the source water to contamination.
 The City of Sandusky Public Water System's drinking water source protection area is susceptible to contamination from municipal sewage treatment plants, industrial wastewater, combined sewer overflows, home sewage disposal system discharges, open water dredge disposal operations, and accidental releases and spills, especially from commercial shipping operations and recreational boating.

 The City of Sandusky Public Water System treats the water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
 The potential for water quality impacts can be further decreased by implementing measures to protect Lake Erie.
-More detailed information is provided in the City of Sandusky Public Water System's Drinking Water Source Assessment report, which can be obtained by calling 419.627.5815 or by visiting the Ohio EPA's Source Water Assessment and Protection Program web page at http://www.epa.state.oh.us/ddagw/pdu/swap.html .
+More detailed information is provided in the City of Sandusky Public Water System's Drinking Water Source Assessment report, which can be obtained by calling 419.627.5815.

-SOURCES OF CONTAMINATION TO DRINKING WATER
+SOURCES OF CONTAMINATION IN DRINKING WATER

-The sources of drinking water, both tap and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.